franzpisto/franzpisto/content/_index.md

           [Click here for more informations](https://franzpisto.com/photo-services/).
         title: Photographer
-      - content: I'm a student of a **Master of Science in Finance**.
-I started to get interested in finance from middle school and now I'm trying to build a solid background making some valid experiences.
-I cannot offer any services or any kind of works in this field at the moment.
+      - content: I graduated in **Master of Science in Finance** during 2020.
+The same day I was hired by an investment company and I work as an Intern Business Analyst utilizing SimCorp Dimension database for data extraction, data setup and portfolio calculation.
-        title: MSc Finance
+        title: Business Analyst - SimCorp Dimension
-    subtitle: "First of all, I do essentially three things: editor, photographer and I build simple websites."
+    subtitle: "First of all, I do essentially four things: editor, photographer, simple websites and..."
     title: What I Do
     type: servicesblock
   - component: contact_block.html